guramritpalsaggu/MoviesApp/README.md

 # MoviesApp
-App used to show movie reviews.
+App used to show movie reviews for latest movies.